JuliaReach/JuliaReach-website/content/authors/jorgepz/_index.md

 # Interests to show in About widget
 interests:
+- Finite Element Method
-- Mathematical Modeling
+- Structural Engineering
-- Hybrid systems
+- Material Identification

 # Education to show in About widget
 education: